sylviawu410/bubbletea-order-website/README.md

 ## Overview

-This template provides a starting point for the bubble tea web interview exercise.
-Applicants are encouraged to make any necessary adjustments.
-The solution will be evaluated based on:
+This is a bubble tea ordering web development exercise.

 ## Tech Stack